mark-codes-stuff/ballchasing_replay_uploader/README.md

 # ballchasing.com replay uploader

-## Epic client issues
+## Epic client & match history
-**Demos saved while playing through the Epic client will not get picked up by the script, I'll fix this in the next couple of days**
+**Demos saved while playing through the Epic client and/or saved through the match history menu will not get picked up by the script, I'll fix this in the next couple of days**

 ## What is this?